nv-morpheus/MRC/README.md

   - [The NVIDIA container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)

 ### Conda Installation
-Installing via Conda is the easiest method for getting the SRF components and supports both the Python and C++ bindings.
-To install the SRF conda package and build the C++ and hybrid components, follow the steps below.
+Installing via Conda is the easiest method for getting the MRC components and supports both the Python and C++ bindings.
+To install the MRC conda package and build the C++ and hybrid components, follow the steps below.
 Please note, Conda performance can be greatly increased via [Mamba](https://github.com/mamba-org/mamba).
 To install Mamba in an existing Conda environment, simply run:

 ```bash
 conda install -c conda-forge mamba